Mti143/website/docs/usage.md

 npm install --save-dev @babel/core @babel/cli

 ./node_modules/.bin/babel src --out-dir lib
+Touch and hold a clip to pin it.
+Unpinned clips will be deleted after 1 hour.
 ```

 This will parse all the JavaScript files in the `src` directory, apply any transformations we have told it to, and output each file to the `lib` directory.
 Since we haven't told it to apply any transformations yet, the output code will be identical to the input (exact code styling is not preserved).
 We can specify what transformations we want by passing them as options.